Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 - Taxation undergraduate information

 - How to find out more

 This subject is taught by the School of Accounting and Commercal Law.

 The impact of taxation is a key aspect of financial and corporate decision-making.
 No person or business wants to pay more tax than they are legally obliged to.
-An understanding of tax is, therefore, a vital component of a commerce degree, especially in accounting.
+However, the tax system also plays an important role in ensuring a fair and decent society, through the distributional components of the system.
+An understanding of tax is therefore a vital component of a commerce degree, especially in accounting.

-Due to its unique location alongside the pillars of the New Zealand tax system (Parliament, Treasury, the Inland Revenue Department and the courts) the School is able to offer a range of up-to-date taxation courses that will broaden your understanding of domestic and international taxation.
+Through their work with many of the pillars of the New Zealand tax system (the Treasury, Inland Revenue and the courts) and their internationally recognised research, tax academics are able to offer a range of up-to-date taxation courses that will broaden your understanding of domestic and international taxation.

 The Bachelor of Commerce (BCom) requires:

 - A total of 360 points to complete the degree (3 years full-time study).

 - The completion of seven compulsory core 100-level courses.

 - The completion of at least one major.